The Cake: Barbara Morillo

 After disbanding in 1968, Morillo returned to New York, Metropolitan area.
-She began performing as a lead vocalist in a series of jazz groups including The Act (as a duo with Rahni Raines), Nightflyte (with Stephen Gaboury, Lincoln Goines, Kim Plainfield, Libby McLaren, and Roger Squitero), Ryo Kawasaki and the Golden Dragon, Bamboo (with Jason Shocair), and Triptic Soul (with violinist Karen Lee Larson).
-In the festive season, Morillo is part of The Carolling Carollers, an a capella group.
+She began performing as a lead vocalist in a series of jazz groups including the Act (as a duo with Rahni Raines), Nightflyte (with Stephen Gaboury, Lincoln Goines, Kim Plainfield, Libby McLaren, and Roger Squitero), Ryo Kawasaki and the Golden Dragon, Bamboo (with Jason Shocair), and Triptic Soul (with violinist Karen Lee Larson).
+In the festive season, Morillo is part of the Carolling Carollers, an a capella group.
 Their CD won a New York Indie Award in 1997 as best album of the year.
 She is the leader of her own band, Barbara Morillo and Shrine.

 Influence

-In 1967, The Cake was originally promoted with the line "the group that will be to music 1968 what the Beatles were to music 1964."
+In 1967, the Cake was originally promoted with the line "the group that will be to music 1968 what the Beatles were to music 1964."

 The Kevin Ayers song "Eleanor's Cake (Which Ate Her)" was written about Barooshian.
 The song appears on the album Joy of a Toy, released in 1969.

 Jacobs was the inspiration for the Wings song "Medicine Jar".
 According to songwriter Colin Allen, "Medicine Jar was born out of my frustration, caused by Jeanette’s constant use of Mandies.
 The song’s line 'I know how you feel now your friends are dead' related to friends who had died because of drugs."
 The song was released in 1975, appearing on the Venus and Mars album.

 Jacobs featured on the cover of TV Girl's Benny and the Jetts EP.
-The still was taken from The Cake's 1967 performance on the Smother Brothers Comedy Hour.
+The still was taken from the Cake's 1967 performance on the Smother Brothers Comedy Hour.
 "There's something about her that's so intriguing that's hard to pinpoint.
 She's stunningly beautiful but seems withdrawn and melancholy."
-The EP cover was meant to be a tribute to Jeanette and her mystical presence, but her bandmate Barrooshian threatened legal action and the band TV Girl took down the image.
+The EP cover was meant to be a tribute to Jeanette and her mystical presence, but her bandmate Barooshian threatened legal action and the band TV Girl took down the image.

 Reunion

-In 2006, after a thirty seven-year hiatus, Barooshian and Morillo reformed The Cake, to perform at a one-off Jimi Hendrix tribute concert in New York, held at the BB King Blues Club and organized by Hendrix archivist and documentary film-maker, David Kramer.
+In 2006, after a thirty seven-year hiatus, Barooshian and Morillo reformed the Cake, to perform at a one-off Jimi Hendrix tribute concert in New York, held at the B.B.
+King Blues Club and organized by Hendrix archivist and documentary film-maker, David Kramer.
 The show also featured Buddy Miles, Johnny Winter, Jose Feliciano and Leon Hendrix.
-At the time, The Cake were interviewed and will appear in the long-awaited Karmer Jimi Hendrix Documentary, promised to be released in April 2024.
+At the time, the Cake were interviewed for the Karmer Jimi Hendrix documentary, scheduled to be released in April 2024.

-In 2017, the sole surviving member of The Cake, Morillo, performed live at the Stonewall Veterans Association Annual Conference on June 6, 2017.
+In 2017, the sole surviving member of the Cake, Morillo, performed live at the Stonewall Veterans Association Annual Conference on June 6, 2017.
 She sung "Baby, That's Me" and "What'd I Say".

 Their two Decca albums have since been re-released on CD by Rev-Ola Records.
 A compilation album More of Cake Please, contains both albums.
 The only bonus track is a stereo version of "Baby, That's Me".